 The Brouillet French academy is offered all year-round!
-10 sessions of 90 minutes of online classes are available 4 times a year and can be combined with one of 2 immersive weekend retreats to maximize learning.
+10 sessions of 90 minutes of online classes are available 4 times a year.
 The programs targets optional DELF assessment and certification at the end of the course.
 Sessions are offered for all levels of French to students of all different French background.
-Our classes are limited to a maximum of 8 students between the ages of 10 and 15.
+Our classes are limited to a maximum of 8 students between the ages of 10 and 18.
+NEW in the fall 2019: Adult classes are offered!

 New in Spring 2019: Guided Conversation Classes: We are thrilled to be offering guided conversation classes for the upcoming spring semester, a more relaxed environment, at a reduced cost ($325 plus HST), perfect for that time of year!
 The class is an excellent complement to the courses of the Academy, and just like the Academy, 2 different courses based on age and comfort level in French will be offered.
 Please read below for a more detailed description.